JuanIrache/p5-holoplay/README.md

 const options = { adaptSize: false, wigglePreview: false, displayQuilt: true };
 ```

 - **adaptSize** default _true_: Adapts the size of layers to increase perceived depth with some conic perspective.
-This is probably not geometrically correct.
+This is not geometrically accurate.
 Disabling it increases precision when drawing elements.
 For example, if _adaptSize_ is enabled and you draw a dot at the coordinates 0,0 of a layer with negative depth, the dot will be outside of the screen due to the conical perspective.
 - **wigglePreview** default _true_: The preview in the browser window switches between displaying two of the camera perspectives to convey a sense of depth even if you are not looking at the holographic display.
 - **displayQuilt** deafult _false_: See the entire quilt with multiple camera views in your browser, instead of the simplified preview.